Quantum-Optics-LKB/PhaseRetrieval/README.md

 **The programm understands both absolute and relative paths but it is simplest to put the images you are going to use in the same folder as `compute_cgh.py`**

+For Fourier computations reasons, the images must contain a "border" of zero to avoid meeting the reflective boundaries.
+If the provided images do not contain such a border, they will be padded up to twice their size.

 The programm then outputs the results in a folder named "results_{time}" where time is the time at which the code ran.
 If an `-output` path was specified, the results will be written here.
 The code outputs `I`, `I0` (as PNG) and the calculated phase map / intensity map (as PNG).
 It also outputs a file named `rms_intensity.txt` which contains the RMS between the target image and propagated intensity map.

 **Example :** The example can be downloaded [here](/examples/harambe)